 If you own property used to generate income, you can write off its depreciating value, provided you own it for more than one year.
 This could be a computer for a writer or a gas-powered generator for a contractor.
 The IRS requires an estimate of the property's useful life span and the amount of time you will be able to use it to generate income.

-The grandaddy of all write-offs: retirement account contributions.
+The granddaddy of all write-offs: retirement account contributions.
 Self-employed taxpayers can lower their current tax bill by contributing to a Simplified Employee Pension Individual Retirement Arrangement, which has higher contribution limits than a traditional IRA.
 SEP-IRA contributions made before the tax-filing deadline can be applied to the previous year.
 Another option is a solo 401(k) retirement account.
 Taxpayers may need to apply for a federal Employer Identification Number -- a quick, online process -- to open an account.
 The paperwork can be a bit complicated, but like a SEP-IRA, a solo 401(k) lets individuals defer more money than a traditional IRA.
 The taxpayer must set up an account and elect to make a contribution by Dec.
-31, but funds needn't be deposited until the tax-filing date (April 18, or Oct.
-18 with an extension).
+31, but funds needn't be deposited until the tax-filing date (April 17, or even later with an extension).